mo2ziiy/mo2ziiy/README.md

 🚀 I’m always eager to learn new technologies, improve my skills, and work on real-world projects that combine security and development.

-✨ I believe that understanding how software is built is a key part of securing it effectively.ring it effectively.<br><br>📌 Currently learning, building, and growing step by step in the cybersecurity field.
+✨ I believe that understanding how software is built is a key part of securing it effectively.ring it effectively.

 ## 🌐 Socials: